 Don’t let this big bird worry you!
 Learn How to Cook Thanksgiving Turkey and slice it up right for your holiday guests.
-This recipe is full proof and your turkey will come out juicy every time!
+This recipe is fool-proof and your turkey will come out juicy every time!

 Since then I’ve made whole turkeys almost every year at Thanksgiving.
 I’ve basted.
 I’ve brined.
 I’ve rubbed.
 If you’re thinking about bringing your turkey, and don’t mind getting up at 2AM to start it, go for it!
 The turkey that year was crazy good.
 However, lots of butter paired with a great dry rub and aromatics has become my favorite flavoring system.
 The real secret to this bird it the foil.
 Placing aluminum foil over the turkey breast helps dissipate some of the heat.
 Since dark meat takes longer to cook than the light meat, this method lets the thighs and legs get their roast on while the breast gently cooks.
 Once the foil comes off, everything cooks at the same pace and that gorgeous golden skin forms.
 This turkey is juicy and super flavorful!